Timber Applications and Fire Performance Ratings

 We’ll guide you in selecting the best fire retardant method for your wood type and environment.

-Environmental Conditions for Application
+Environmental Conditions for Applying Fire Retardant Treatments

 Proper conditions ensure lasting performance: